dbactual/thomaspaine-www/content/works/letters-on-the-bank.md

    Here is a fair and open opportunity given to any man either to charge me with it, or inform himself respecting it.

-   The pamphlet on the affair of the bank, under the signature of Common Sense, was published on the first day of the meeting of the present setting of the house, nearly six weeks ago.
+   The pamphlet on the affair of the bank, under the signature of *Common Sense*, was published on the first day of the meeting of the present setting of the house, nearly six weeks ago.
 If the arguments used in that pamphlet in support of a public bank as beneficial to the state could have been refuted, or the facts or matters stated therein contradicted, it